dapperlinux/dapper-logos/README.md

 # dapper-logos
-The Dapper Logos package containing the icons for Dapper Linux
+The Dapper Logos package contains the icons for the Dapper Linux distrubution.
+This package is based off of the generic-logos package